Mbutton-umich/FlexGlO/index.md

     mechanical support, so we had to re-solder those frequently over the course of debugging.
 The worst assembly issue involved the filter amps, which were extremely sensitive to poor solder joints or even spare flux.
 We would assemble the whole system into its housing and find that the slight torsion on the board had lifted the pins of the amp slightly, causing erratic behavior on the LEDs.
-We discovered this issue after significant struggle when we accidentally pressed different corners of the Quad-Amps and found the system would miraculously work as intended.
+We discovered this issue after significant struggle when we accidentally pressed different corners of the quad-amps and found the system would miraculously work as intended.
   </p>
 </div>